 In a supportive space, such as a female co-working space, the knowledge you gain from others will be critical in making good decisions going forward.

-Co-working spaces are meant to offer a place for workers to expand their horizons, or to just get some of their work done.
-Whatever the goal of the day is, these spaces provide the location, and the tools workers need to complete that project, find a new idea or hire some new talent.
+Female-centric co-working spaces are meant to offer a place for workers to expand their horizons, or to just get some of their work done.
+Whatever the goal of the day is, these spaces provide the location, and the tools workers need to complete that project, find a new idea, or hire some new talent.

 Whatever it is, spend a day at your top three locations.
 This way you can gauge the atmosphere of the co-working space and choose the one that’s right for you.